CIED Government

 Candace Dickerson

 Candace is a proud CIT-ED Citizen and our Economic Development Director.
-Candace is married with three children – Cameron, Kensleigh, and Weston.
+Candace is married with four children – Cameron, Kensleigh, Weston and Hudson.
 Having aided during the virtual learning processes of the shut-down she became deeply invested in the future of the Tribe.
-She serves as a member of Tribal Council and has coordinated and participated in several Tribal Events.

 Candace led the creation of our childcare program Little Arrows.
-Her duties include but are not limited to research and development for grants and grant funding, supporting human resource initiatives, along with supporting accounting and administration for the Tribal Government.
+Her duties include but are not limited to research and development for grants and grant funding.

 Morgan Martin

 Morgan is an active member of the Chickahominy Tribe.
 Her mother is Gina Jones Martin, her grandparents are Alvin Jones and Eliouse Jones.
-She lives in Charles City with her partner Ricky and son Kayson.
+She lives in Charles City with her partner Ricky and children Kayson and Kaspen.
 Before coming to CIT-ED she worked as Assistant Manager for Pilot Flying J in New Kent for 15 years.
 Morgan also came to assist with childcare, and quickly became instrumental to supporting all programs and services.
 She is our Project Assistant, Elder Care Coordinator, FEMA Director, and Health Services Assistant.

 Tanya Stewart